 “School administrators can’t say it’s up to the parents.
 Parents can’t say it’s up to the teachers.
 Teachers can’t say it’s not their job.
 And kids can’t say, “I was too afraid to tell.”
 Every single one of us has to play our role if we’re serious about putting an end to the madness.
 We are all responsible.
 We must be.” – Megan Kelley Hall

-By reading this article, perhaps I have shown you some insightful ways on how can teachers help to prevent bullying.
+By reading this article, perhaps I have shown you some insightful ways how can teachers help to prevent bullying.

 Here’s a video that you can share with your students.
-It presents ways on how to stop a bully and to help the victim build self-confidence and self-worth.
+It presents ways how to stop a bully and to help the victim build self-confidence and self-worth.